UniSA-Open-Source-Community/.github/profile/README.md

 You can also get involved by:
 - Attending our events and workshops.
 - Contributing to our GitHub repositories.
-- Following us on [social media platforms](#) for the latest updates.

-## How to Contribute
+## How to Contribute to any of the repos

 We welcome contributions from everyone!
 To get started:
+1. Be a registered member of the UniSA Open Source Community!
-1. Fork this repository.
+2. Fork this repository.
-2. Create a new branch for your feature or bugfix (`git checkout -b feature-name`).
+3. Create a new branch for your feature or bugfix (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to your branch (`git push origin feature-name`).
+5. Push to your branch (`git push origin feature-name`).
-5. Create a Pull Request.
+6. Create a Pull Request.

 Please ensure your code follows our [code of conduct](#code-of-conduct) and [contribution guidelines](#contribution-guidelines).